Net Worth

 By the end of 2011, he dropped his first mixtape, ‘I Came From Nothing.’
 It started to circulate in Atlanta, and it didn’t take long for someone to notice the talented young rapper.
 That person was a prominent rapper, Gucci Mane.
 Fascinated by Young Thug’s unique musical style and eccentric personality, Gucci Mane wasted no time signing him to his record label.
 He knew that his exceptional talent was worth it.

-In 2013, Young Thug signed a deal with Gucci Mane’s records label 1017 Brick Squad.
+In 2013, Young Thug signed a deal with Gucci Mane’s record label 1017 Brick Squad.
 The same year, Thug dropped his next mixtape titled ‘1017 Thug.’
 The mixtape received massive critical acclaim, while his original musical style and personality made Young Thug a fan favorite.

 Soon after, he began collaborating with big names in the industry, such as Danny Brown, Travis Scott, Waka Flocka Flame, Rich Homie Quan, and Alex Tumay.